youngeun0314/hcail.github.io/_pages/projects.md

 permalink: /projects/
 description: HCAIL is currently supported by three major grants: (1) the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT), (2) grant by the University of Seoul, & (3) grant by the Seoul Metropolitan Government.
 nav: true
-display_categories: [Artificial Intelligence, Digital Health, Social Computing, Acessibility & Aging]
+display_categories: [Artificial Intelligence, Digital Health, Social Computing, Accessibility & Aging]
 horizontal: false
 ---